maxmunzel/kvass/README.md

 count=0                                              count = 3
 ```

-node2 updated its counter upon recieving node1's update, so the counter values nicely reflect the fact,
+node2 updated its counter upon receiving node1's update, so the counter values nicely reflect the fact,
 that node2 knew about node1's updates to foo before deleting it.
 This isn't always helpful though:

 ```